This one thing made the terrible twos easier

 How Do You Get Toddler Boys to Listen?

-It turns out what my mom was doing to us as little girls, is the same method that works well for boys.
+It turns out what my mom was doing to us as little girls, is the same method that works well for boys in their terrible twos.

 It gets them to stop what they are doing, look at you and hear you.
 They don’t see the distractions anymore and they aren’t running around in circles laughing (ahem…not my son of course ;-).